matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

  - Decide which room should be the root of the tree, then call this endpoint with the root room ID.
  - The data in `rooms` determines _what_ to show.
 The events in `events` determine _where_ to show it.
    Take all the data in `rooms` and key them by room ID.
- - Loop through the `events` and keep track of parent->child relationships by looking at the `room_id` of the event and the `state_key` which is the child room ID.
-Clients may want to treat child->parent relationships (`m.room.parent` events) the same way or differently.
+ - Loop through the `events` and keep track of parent->child relationships by looking at the `state_key` which is the child room ID.
+Clients may want to treat child->parent relationships (`m.space.parent` events) the same way or differently.
 Treating them the same way will guarantee that the entire graph is exposed on the UI, but can cause issues because it can result in multiple roots (a child can refer to a new unknown parent).
 If a child->parent relationship exists but a corresponding parent->child relationship does not exist, this room is a "secret" room which